kpumuk/meta-tags/README.md

 # <meta name="twitter:image:height" content="100">
 ```

-Special parameter `itemprop` can be used on a "anonymous" tag "\_" to generate "itemprop" HTML attribute:
+A special parameter `itemprop` can be used on an "anonymous" tag "\_" to generate the "itemprop" HTML attribute:

 ```ruby
 set_meta_tags twitter: {